schuler-robotics/detectword_pico/README.md

 The use of spectrograms turns word detection into an image classification problem, often solved with machine learning (ML) techniques like convolutional neural networks (ConvNet) (ref-convnet).
 ConvNets are incredibly good at classifying images.
 A wake word detection project on the Pico using machine learning techniques is listed in the references (@ref-ml-pico).

 The drawbacks of ML solutions include complexity, processing requirements for training operation, and training data requirements.
-ML models are trained on machines significantly more powerful than the Pico, and transfered to the target hardware.
+ML models are trained on machines significantly more powerful than the Pico, and transferred to the target hardware.

-Detectword_pico uses data reduction and comparison to affect simple word detection whith less complexity and lower resource requiremnts than ML solutions.
+Detectword_pico uses data reduction and comparison to affect simple word detection whith less complexity and lower resource requirements than ML solutions.

 Popular 'smart speakers' rely on machine learning techniques and process voice recordings on remote servers, even when the device under control (e.g. a lamp) is inches away.
 Sending voice data to servers outside of the end user's control involves privacy issues that may not be justified for single word voice control.